flavray/airtasker-challenge/README.md

     $ make test

 This will also run a couple of lint/format stages.

 * [black](https://github.com/psf/black), a code formatter for Python.
 * [mypy](https://github.com/python/mypy), a static type checker for Python.

-These stages can also be run on their own via:
+These stages can also be run on their own via

     $ make lint